 The closest port to reach Shipwreck Beach is Porto Vromi Maries.
-During peak season boats depart regularly.
-Other ports to depart from include Agio Niikolaso, Zakynthos, and Skinari.
+During peak, season boats depart regularly.
+Other ports to depart from include Agio Nikolaso, Zakynthos, and Skinari.
 Check out the map below to find which port is closest to where you have bunkered down while there.

 There are also tours available that usually last for 8 hours.
-Tours usually include hotel pickup-drop off, boat ride to Shipwreck Beach, and a tour of the Shipwreck Beach Viewpoint.
+Tours usually include hotel pickup-drop-off, a boat ride to Shipwreck Beach, and a tour of the Shipwreck Beach Viewpoint.
 We will discuss that later.

 Some tips for your trip to Shipwreck